-The Fahrenheit (°F) temperature scale is used for measuring temperature in the U.S. customary system of measurement.
+The Fahrenheit (°F) temperature scale is used for measuring temperature in the US customary system of measurement.
 It is primarily used in the US and its territories.
 Most other countries use the Celsius scale.

 Did you know?